lorikayman/dotfiles/README.md

 Dotfiles managed with [chezmoi](https://github.com/twpayne/chezmoi)

 > [!CAUTION]
-> This repository nor its __set of configurations is not intended to be used__ apart from research and/or study purposes, as its contents are designed specifically for a personalized workflow, extending to the utilized Operating Systems.
+> This __set of configurations is not intended to be used__ apart from research and/or study purposes, as contents of the repository are designed specifically for a personalized workflow, extending to the utilized Operating Systems, package managers, etc.

 Apply: